Differentially Private Methods for Compositional Data

+{In addition to our main findings, we explore the use of the DP strategy for determining the threshold $a$, which is detailed in Section \ref{sec:DP_thershold}.
+We ran the same set of simulations with fixed $a$ and found that fixing $a$ can lead to numerical issues and higher MSEs for estimating $\boldsymbol{\alpha}$.
+Details for these additional simulations can be found in the supplementary material (Section~\ref{sec:supp_simulations}}).

 We finish this section with some recommendations for users interested in implementing the methods.
-Users interested in non-Bayesian approaches can use DPBoots, which performs fairly well.
-For those interested in Bayesian approaches, if $n$ is small or $\epsilon < 1$, we recommend DPMCMC$\rm _{p1}$.
-Otherwise, if $n$ is large and $\epsilon \geq 1$, we recommend running both DPreMCMC$\rm _{p4}$ and DPABC$\rm _{p5}$.
-If these approaches agree, we can be confident that the results can be trusted.
-In general, we recommend users to proceed with caution if $n$ is large and $\epsilon < 1$.
+Users interested in frequentist approaches can use DPBoots, which performs fairly well.
+For those interested in Bayesian approaches, if $n$ is small, we recommend DPMCMC$\rm _{p1}$.
+Otherwise, if $n$ is large and $\epsilon \geq 1$, we recommend using DPreMCMC$\rm _{p1}$ or DPABC$\rm _{p4,p5}$.
+In general, users are advised to proceed with caution if $n$ is small and $\epsilon < 1$.